 My first book, The Homing Place (Wilfrid Laurier University Press, 2017), considered the contexts in which settler Canadians most often understand themselves and others — where those contexts come from and how they interfere with settlers’ ability to be transformed by information from or about Indigenous peoples.
 While there is much talk today in academic circles about the importance of listening to Indigenous peoples, I discussed the amount of work and self-reflection that settlers will need to do just to get to a place from which they will be able to listen or to be transformed.
-And I called that place the homing place — the place of listening across the epistemological barriers and interruptions that were built into northeastern settler societies and worldviews across centuries.
+And I called that place the homing place — the place of listening across epistemological barriers and interruptions that were built into northeastern settler societies and worldviews across centuries.

 Selected Academic Articles: